codestorm1/vintage_cell/notes.md

 * make KiCad schematic
 * get the circuitry reviewed

-* clean up code, make private branch, make main public
+* release the code - clean up code, make private branch, make main public
-* make new GenServer for Ring Indicator
+* make new GenServer for Ring Indicator - shouldn't be in the WaveShareModem Server

-* try bigger waveshare antenna

 ## Get this thing ready for presentation!

 ### Vintage phone

-* Adafruit lipoly Charger LEDs are available as output pins
+### Fixes to be made sooner

+* improve the sound coming from the mic in the MonoPhone

 Code:
-* make some other tones instead of dial tone
-* make use of D6 pin to turn modem on and off
-* get the volume up - check out the modem's WaveSahre wiki
 * dialing detection is off, fix it - (maybe only when not pausing between digits?)
+* make a tone in place of dial tone
+* get the volume up? - check out the modem's WaveShare wiki

 Physical:
-* pin arrangement is too fragile, use right angle male headers
-* tighten up wiring inside
-* ok to power RPi0 with 3.7V lipo battery?
+* Improve the 3D case to better support the waveshare
+* tie down bell coil

+* make use of D6 pin to turn modem on and off

 Bonus:
 * status neopixel?